mikestreety/behind-the-source/app/content/process.md

 ---
 layout: page.njk
 title: The Interview Process
-seoTitle: The process of being interviewed
+seoPageTitle: The process of being interviewed
 seoPageDescription: How does being interviewed work?
 The process of being interviewed is entirely done by Google Docs, so you can do it when you feel comforatable
 ---